Preserving Evidence in Trucking Injury Cases: Motor Carrier Certificates, Engine Control Module Data and More

 Crafting Spoliation Letters, Securing Key Documentation, and Challenging Evidence Destruction

 This CLE webinar will discuss best practices to preserve critical evidence in trucking injury cases.
-The panel will explain the components of an effective spoliation letter, key pieces of evidence needed in trucking accident cases, and strategies for challenging the destruction of evidence after a spoliation letter is issued.
+The panel will explain the components of an effective spoliation letter, significant evidence needed in trucking accident cases, and strategies for challenging the destruction of evidence after issuance of a spoliation letter.

 - Key evidence in trucking injury cases